CBICA/BIDS_NiChart_DLMUSE/README.rst

 About
 *****

-This is a BIDS-App wrapper for `NiChart DLMUSE <https://github.com/CBICA/NiChart_DLMUSE/tree/main>`_, a tool for brain mask extraction, and brain segmentation.
+This is a BIDS-App wrapper for `NiChart DLMUSE <https://github.com/CBICA/NiChart_DLMUSE/tree/main>`_, a tool for brain mask extraction, brain segmentation and getting ROI volumes.

 Installation
 ------------